jb-engine/challenges_archived/README.md

 # Manatal Code Challenges

 This repository houses Manatal's interviewing code challenges.
-These are small hands-on projects that are very relevant to the tasks you will be working on at Manatal.
+These are small hands-on projects that are relevant to the tasks you will be working on at Manatal.

 ## Ground Rules

 * We prefer well-thought-out solutions over the quick-and-dirty kind.
 So take your time, if you need it.
 A rushed job is usually matched by a swift rejection.
-* Submission is done via a [git format-patch](https://git-scm.com/docs/git-format-patch).
-Attach your patches in an e-mail and send it to [yassine.belmamoun@manatal.com](mailto:yassine.belmamoun@manatal.com).

 ## Challenges

-Pick the one that most suites the position you wish to apply.
-Python and Django for backend, and Vue for frontend.
+Pick the one that most suites the position you wish to apply:

-**Python**
+### Team Backend

 * [Python challenge](python/)

-**Django**

 * [Django challenge](django/)

-**Vue.js**
+### Team Frontend

 * [Vue.js challenge](vue/)